 Inspiring people travelling to Fiji, Sri Lanka, Barbados and Vanuatu to make positive changes throughout their lives by introducing them to island based responsible travel and sustainable projects with sensitivity to local values and tradition.

-When we are personally sourcing or hand choosing new partners we have a really relaxed and grassroots strategy.
-Just a background reminder to go local whatever I choose to do.
+When we are personally sourcing or hand-choosing new partners we have a really relaxed and grassroots strategy.
 The key to this is to make friends.
 How do I do that?
-Well, if I told you I'd have to kill you!
+Well, that's the secret ingredient!

 Time is money and nobody seems to have any.
 It takes a little longer than you think but to drop in on a new business to have an informal chat is a brilliant way to test the water.
 You meet them for who they are, in their comfort zone and if you're lucky you can take natural photos and get a feel for the ambience.